Novgorod case: 2007

 On June 8, Kolodkin, while on an official business trip to Moscow, attempted to approach and arrange interviews with those witnesses for the defence who live in Moscow.
 In the next few days, he collected the evidence from witnesses.

-On June 9, the defence filed a request challenging the investigator and demanding an inquiry into his actions, which were suspicions of constituting a fraud (use of forged documents).
+On June 9, the defence filed a request challenging the investigator and demanding an inquiry into his actions, as there were suspicions of constituting a fraud (use of forged documents).

 On the same day, an investigation team was officially formed in Novgorod.
 On June 13, the investigation team conducted searches in Antonina's room and apartment.
-The investigators took Antonina's and Alisa's medical documents, an official report on the results of Antonina's polygraph test (made and signed by Mrs. Olga Belyushina, an expert in polygraph detector data interpreting), Antonina's poems, her letters from the prison, empty floppy disks, etc. The defence fears that evidence so collected may be tampered with.
+The investigators took Antonina's and Alisa's medical documents, an official report on the results of Antonina's polygraph test (made and signed by Olga Belyushina, an expert in polygraph detector data interpreting), Antonina's poems, her letters from the prison, empty floppy disks, etc. The defence feared that the evidence collected may be tampered with.

-On June 14, Aleskey Chadayev published a LiveJournal account of his interview with Kolodkin.
+On June 14, Aleskey Chadayev published on LiveJournal an account of his interview with Kolodkin.

-On June 18 and June 20, the official responses of the Office of Novgorod Region Public Prosecutor to defence's complaints were received in the mail.
+On June 18 and June 20, the official responses of the Office of Novgorod Region Public Prosecutor to the defence's complaints were received in the mail.
 The dates of the reposes were June 7 and June 9.
 The replies state that "the inquiry revealed there no breaches of law were committed during the investigation" and that the investigation team "is considering all versions of the event, including the version concerning an accident".
 Kirill Martynov published a message telling his readers about his intention to file a complaint against the replies at the office of the Prosecutor General of Russia.
 The complaint is to contain the list of the breaches of law committed by the investigator and also the list of his other actions that constitute a corpus delicti under several articles of CC-RF.

 On June 25, the Novgorod City Court turned down the moral damage suit, indicating a formal reason: the suit papers did not mention the home address of the investigator Kolodkin.
 On the same day, the pre-investigation was prolonged until July 22.

 On June 26, Antonina received a letter with a written refusal of a temporary permission for her to leave Novgorod to Moscow in order to take the entry exams into Moscow State University.
-The refusal bears the date of June 24, while the application for the permission was filed on June 18,.
+The refusal bears the date of June 24, while the application for the permission was filed on June 18.